What is DCASS?

 What is the transmission schedule of Exercised Options Trades (EOTs) from SEOCH to CCASS resulting from exercise and assignment of stock options?

 The EOTs will be transmitted to CCASS on the date of exercise and assignment.
 SEOCH will not include these EOTs in calculation of margin on the date of exercise and assignment.
 Instead, CCASS will include those EOTs in the Provisional Clearing Statement and in the calculation of Marks, Margin and Concentration Collateral on the date when the EOTs are received from SEOCH.
-For those SEOCH Participants selected for SEOCH to collect and pay Marks, Margin and Concentration Collateral of EOT pending stock positions, SEOCH will effect a transfer on T+1 day for the amount demanded by HKSCC from the SEOCH Participant’s designated House CCMS Collateral Account to HKSCC’s CCMS Collateral Account.
+For those SEOCH Participants selected for SEOCH to collect and pay Marks, Margin and Concentration Collateral of EOT pending stock positions, SEOCH will effect a transfer on T+1 day for the amount demanded by HKSCC from the SEOCH Participant’s designated House CCMS Collateral Account to its corresponding HKSCC Participant’s CCMS Collateral Account.

 What are the requirements for trade adjustments in respect of Block Trade?

 For SEOCH Participant, trade adjustments in respect of a Block Trade shall be submitted by SEOCH Participants at any time 30 minutes prior to the System Input Cutoff Time on the same Business Day or 30 minutes prior to the System Input Cutoff Time on the next Business Day.
-For details, please refer to SEOCH Procedures section 5.4.5.
+For details, please refer to SEOCH Procedures 5.4.5.